 If the court makes either of these findings and determines that a party is in fact entitled to an award of spousal maintenance, it must then determine the duration and amount of the award.
 The award can be for a set amount of months or years (temporary or rehabilitative maintenance), or the award can be permanent.
 The court considers the following statutory factors in ruling on the duration and amount of spousal maintenance awards:

-the financial resources of the party seeking maintenance, including marital property apportioned to the party, and the party's ability to meet needs independently, including the extent to which a provision for support of a child living with the party includes a sum for that party as custodian;
+The financial resources of the party seeking maintenance, including marital property apportioned to the party, and the party's ability to meet needs independently, including the extent to which a provision for the support of a child living with the party includes a sum for that party as custodian;

 he standard of living established during the marriage;